 Fifth on the list of the safest South American countries is Peru.

 Peru can perhaps best be described as a bottomless treasure chest.
 For it is as if the stories and sights of the country will never end.
-Peru is the land of the Incas and Machu Picchu still stands as the crown of the work.
-Peru is also, however, everything else besides Machu Picchu.
+Peru is the land of the Incas, Machu Picchu and Cusco and it still stands as the crown of the work.
+Peru is also, however, much more than Machu Picchu.

 Nature ranges from the lush, swampy Amazon jungle to snow-capped mountains, deep gorges, salt flats, deserts, giant lakes, beautiful coastlines, and a sea of whales, penguins, and sea lions.
 History hides everything from the Inca people to Spanish colonial masters.
 Finally, both nature and history have created the wonderful Peru we as travelers can experience today.